-- 2.19 We multiply the total estimated number of LAMS within the RPA by the assumed average number of pupils for each school type, to get an expected number of pupils for each school type for each future month until the end of the 2027/28 academic year. - 2.20 For local authority schools that participate in the RPA in academic year 2019/20 the average pupil numbers for primary schools and secondary schools are based on the LAMS membership over this period. - 2.21 The average pupil numbers for primary schools and secondary schools are lower in future academic years as they are weighted by school type using the LAMS population data provided by Edubase as at April 2020.
+- 2.20 We multiply the total estimated number of LAMS within the RPA by the assumed average number of pupils for each school type.
+This is added to the number of local authority pupils that are already members of the RPA to get an expected number of pupils for each school type for each future month until the end of the 2027/28 academic year. - 2.21 The assumed average number of pupils for each school type is calculated from local authority population data.
+Projected LAMS populations are then assumed to have pupil numbers equal to the average local authority school pupil number. - 2.22 For local authority schools that participate in the RPA in academic year 2020/21 the average pupil numbers for primary schools and secondary schools are based on the LAMS membership over this period. - 2.23 The average pupil numbers for primary schools and secondary schools are lower in future academic years as they are weighted by school type using the LAMS population data provided by Edubase as at April 2021.

-Comparison to August 2019 review estimates - pupil years of exposure
+Comparison to August 2020 review estimates - pupil years of exposure

-- 2.22 The pupil numbers for LAMS and academies are combined to determine the overall pupil numbers for the RPA. - 2.23 We then convert these pupil numbers into pupil years of exposure for each academic year by cumulating the time on risk for each school within each year.
-For example, a school that joins the RPA at the end of July will be on risk for that academic year for one month, so will contribute one twelfth of a year of exposure. - 2.24 The following chart shows the expected ultimate pupil exposure based on data as at 31 March 2020 alongside our 31 August 2019 review estimate of ultimate pupil exposure, for the years where coverage has commenced (2014/15 through to 2019/20).
+- 2.24 The pupil numbers for LAMS and academies are combined to determine the overall pupil numbers for the RPA. - 2.25 We then convert these pupil numbers into pupil years of exposure for each academic year by cumulating the time on risk for each school within each year.
+For example, a school that joins the RPA at the end of July will be on risk for that academic year for one month, so will contribute one twelfth of a year of exposure. - 2.26 The following chart shows the expected ultimate pupil exposure based on data as at 31 March 2021 alongside our 31 August 2020 review estimate of ultimate pupil exposure, for the years where coverage has commenced (2014/15 through to 2020/21).

-Figure 8: Summary of GAD ultimate exposure in pupil years (pupil years shown in 1,000s)
+Figure 9: Summary of GAD ultimate exposure in pupil years (pupil years shown in 1,000s)

-2.25 This chart shows that our exposure estimates are largely unchanged for all academic years up to 2018/19.
-The increase in academic year 2019/20 is driven by the inclusion of LAMS in this review.
+2.27 This chart shows that our exposure estimates are largely unchanged for all academic years up to and including 2019/20.
+There is a small increase in academic year 2020/21 driven by experience being marginally higher than expected since the previous review.